Nagoya Castle: Honmaru

+While the majority of the palace's halls and rooms are a museum, some rooms with no decorations, such as the Peacock Room, can be used for seminars and events.

 Southwest turret

-The southwest turret is also called the Hitsuji-saru (未申 Goat-Monkey) turret because these two animals denoted the southwest compass direction in the Chinese zodiac.
+The southwest turret (南西隅櫓 Seinan-sumi Yagura) is also called the Hitsuji-saru (未申 goat-monkey) turret because these two animals denoted the direction of the earthly branches.
 It is three stories tall with a two-level roof.
 On the west and south sides, trap doors project below the lower-level roof, which were designed for dropping stones on attackers in defense of the castle.
 The symbol of the chrysanthemum, the Imperial Seal of Japan, can be seen on the ridge-end tiles.

-This tower and the stone wall were destroyed during the great Nobi earthquake in 1891 and partially rebuilt in 1923 under orders of the Imperial Household Ministry.
+This tower and its stone wall were damaged during the great Nobi earthquake in 1891 and repaired in 1923 under orders of the Imperial Household Ministry.
 It is designated an Important Cultural Asset.

 Southeast turret

-Called the Tatsumi turret, the southeast turret (東南隅櫓) looks like it has two stories, but it actually has three.
+Called the Tatsumi turret, the southeast turret (東南隅櫓 Tōnan-sumi Yagura) looks like it has two stories, but it actually has three.
 The white coating on the mud walls made the structure both waterproof and fireproof.
 The southeast turret is similar to the southwest turret.
 The construction adheres to the original Tokugawa design.
 The symbol of a hollyhock, the crest of the Tokugawa clan, can be seen on the ridge-end tiles.
 The turret has been designated an Important Cultural Asset.